 To landlords: think ahead and respect your tenants worlds.
 Find a reason to make it worthwhile for them too, because sometimes you need to spend some money to make money.

 To tenants: don’t forget that you can benefit from this too!
 Push your landlords to be responsible data handlers and make sure that they are doing everything they can, to operate as sustainably as possible.
-Let them use your energy information, but make sure it’s in your best interest.
+Let them use your energy data, but make sure it’s in your best interest.

 My day to day job revolves around this issue and has for some time now.
 I would love to hear from both tenants and landlords about it.
 Please give me your input, agree or disagree.
 If you’re a tenant being approached by a landlord that wants this to happen and you have questions, call me.
 If you’re a landlord and you want to solve this issue, call me.
 I’m here to make energy data collection more understandable, so that tenants and landlords can work together and so that everyone can benefit from it.